 Ultima Courchevel is in Belvédère, an exclusive area of the resort between Courchevel 1850 and La Rosière Forest.

 The closest international airport is Lyon, a two-hour drive from the hotel.
 Round-trip transfers from Lyon, Geneva, Chambery and Annecy airports can be arranged.

 The closest station is Moutiers, a half-hour drive away.
 It's served by SNCF services from Caen, Bayonne, Lille, Milan and more.
 Transfers to and from the station can be arranged.

 Ultima’s drivers can take you anywhere in the resort, so you don't need a car of your own.
-If you do want to bring one, there’s free valet parking at the hotel for fully serviced guests, and self-parking for those staying self-catered.
+If you do want to bring one, there’s free valet parking at the Sud Resort for fully serviced guests, and self-parking for those staying at the Nord Resort.

-For the quintessential Courchevel arrival, charter a helicopter to drop you at Courchevel Altiport, a 20-minute drive from the hotel.
+For the quintessential Courchevel arrival, charter a helicopter to drop you at Courchevel Altiport, a 15-minute drive from the hotel.